 Now all you have to do is replace all the screws and hardware and restring the guitar.
 As you can see the entire process is pretty simple compared to assembling and finishing a guitar and it’s another way to add your own flavor to your newly assembled electric kit guitar.

-What’s your favourite pickup and why?
+What’s your favorite pickup and why?
 Why not add a comment below.